-When you're in the process of choosing a career, there are a lot of voices whispering in your ear.
-Your parents may be try to convince you to pick the most stable occupation.
-Your friends may try to implore you to go into the same fields they are.
+When you're trying to choose a career, you may be distracted by the voices whispering in your ear.
+Your parents may be trying to persuade you to pick the most stable occupation.
+Your friends may try to get you to go into the same fields as them.
 The imaginary voices may be the loudest of all.
 They may tell you to go after the big bucks, follow in your mom's or dad's footsteps or pick a job from a list of best careers of the decade.

 What else can you do to avoid choosing the wrong career?
 Find out what mistakes to avoid.
 Read What Not to Do When Selecting a Career.